 The graphic elements (icons, buttons, photography) lack visual interest or cohesiveness to promote a high fidelity product.

-Though attempting a grid-based layout design, the lack of overall success can be tied to the layout design as well as the color palette, typography, and use of graphical elements.
+Though attempting a grid-based layout design, the lack of overall success in UI can be tied to the layout design as well as the color palette, typography, and use of graphical elements.

 Usability Expert Review: